CreatorWorkflowsNow/lab_ewfkudos/lab4_manage_app_deployment/30_Review_and_test_an_application.md

 ---
 layout: default
-title: 12) Manage App Engine Studio properties and processes
+title: Review and test an application
-parent: Lab 3
+parent: Lab 4 | App Deployment
-nav_order: 120
+nav_order: 30
 ---

-# Manage App Engine Studio properties and processes
+# Review and test an application
 {: .no_toc }

 **Duration: TBD minutes**